solomonshalom/Bublr/CONTRIBUTING.md

 # Contributing Code of Conduct

-We believe that every and any interaction on The Abyss should be an example on how to behave // contribute and not otherwise.
+We believe that every and any interaction on Bublr should be an example on how to behave // contribute and not otherwise.
 Although we know that your not going to read any of what we have upholded below (To those who have, we love you!) but if you can, please do read it - I asure you that it's by no means going to be of bore interest.

 ### Our Pledge